rohanprusty/Image_Slider/README.md

 This project showcases how **CSS-only logic** can replicate behavior often associated with JavaScript, promoting creativity in front-end design and UI control.

----

-Feel free to replace `"your-username"` and the image/GIF link with your actual GitHub handle and demo preview.
-Want a short LinkedIn description too?